Corvimae/PlumeVN/README.md

 A user-specified decisions UIElement can be defined in the interface by creating a UIGroup with the id `main_option_display`.
 This UIGroup should contain five UIString items with the names `main_option_display_selection_0`, `main_option_display_selection_1`, `main_option_display_selection_2`, `main_option_display_selection_3`, and `main_option_display_dialog`.

+The decisions interface uses a UIElement named `main_option_cursor` to designate which option the user has selected.
+If no `main_option_cursor` is supplied in the interface file, one will be created automatically.
+You may use any UIElement as your cursor.

 #####Formatting Tips

 Plume doesn't care about whitespace, so you can leave as many empty lines between dialog, commands, and decisions as you like.